Insight206 logo Insight206 logo

 What I noticed (and missed at first)

-This approach reflected how I had worked successfully with other leaders: don’t bring me all the detail — bring me something I can react to and decide on.
+This approach reflected how I had worked successfully with other leaders.
+Don’t bring all the detail—bring something I can react to and decide on.

-The signals were there early that this cadence wasn’t quite landing.
-But I didn’t slow down soon enough to fully understand how she actually processed information and context.
+The signals that this cadence wasn’t quite landing were there early, but I didn’t slow down soon enough to fully understand how she actually processed information and context.
+I initially interpreted the friction as a clarity issue, when in reality it was something else.

 The pattern

 Once that became clear, the work shifted.
-Instead of pushing the team to abstract more aggressively, we focused on establishing consistent structures for detailed information, helping the team understand what kind of context mattered, and coaching toward patterns that supported how decisions were actually made.
+Instead of pushing the team to abstract more aggressively, we focused on establishing stable structures for detailed information and helping the team understand what kind of context actually mattered.
+We coached toward patterns that aligned with how decisions were really being made, not how we assumed they should be made.

 Why it matters